 Dive into the user’s shoes.
 Map out the actions they would undertake on your platform.
 Focus on identifying critical workflows within the web app – actions that users frequently carry out.

-Designing your tests around these scenarios and real-world interactions offers invaluable insights into application performance from a user’s viewpoint.
+Designing your tests around these scenarios and real user behavior, as well as incorporating end to end testing, offers invaluable insights into application performance from a user’s viewpoint.
 Whether it’s logging in, adding items to a cart, or checkout processes on e-commerce websites, these user stories shape your testing narrative.

 7. Simulate Virtual Users